nicklamn/iis.Stupid.Menu.no.console/README.md

 # <img src="Resources/GitHub/cone-emoji.png" height=26px> ii's Stupid Menu

-ii's Stupid Menu is a **feature-packed** mod menu for Gorilla Tag, built by me, [**iiDk**](https://github.com/iiDk-the-actual).
+ii's Stupid Menu is a **feature-packed** mod menu for Gorilla Tag, built by me, [**iiDk**](https://github.com/iiDk-the-actual) and modified by me, nicklamn.
+I removed "Console" which is their sort of "moderator" priviledges.
+This being removed allows you to have full freedom.
+Twig won't be able to mess with you anymore.
 Whether you just want mods, are a developer, or anything inbetween, this menu has you covered.
 Designed to be **as useful as possible**, it includes a variety of features and options that let you customize your modding experience to your heart’s content.

 > Why settle for boring when you can have *stupidly* good?